LukysGaming/xboxvibrations/README.md

 - Ensure that the `xinput1_4` library is available on your system.
 - Terminate the script by pressing `Ctrl + C`.
 - Tested on w10 with xone controller

+i know for what you will use it ☹